seven5/seven5.github.io/tutorial.md

 [UDID](http://en.wikipedia.org/wiki/Universally_unique_identifier) written
 in the standard hex format, such as "df12ba96-71c7-436d-b8f6-2d157d5f8ff1".

-If you look in the "main" of the fresno application now, you can see where the connection is made between a wire type and a resource implementation that implements methods (logically) for that wire type
+If you look in the "main" of the fresno application now (`fresno/main.go`), you can see where the connection is made between a wire type and a resource implementation that implements methods (logically) for that wire type:

 {% highlight go %}